 - T.J.
 Cloutier

 - David “Chip” Reese

 - Barry Greenstein

 - Erik Seidel

 - Phill Helmuth

-He was born in Marshall, Texas in 1907 and grew up in Dallas, Texas.
-He learned how to gamble as young kid and became good at cheating as well.
-This came in handy when as a teenager he was hired at a local saloon to watch over games and make sure that noone was cheating.
-He didn’t just watch over the games, though.
+Johnny Moss was born in Marshall, Texas in 1907 and grew up in Dallas, Texas.
+He learned how to gamble as a young kid and became good at cheating as well.
+This came in handy when as a teenager he was hired at a local saloon to watch over games and make sure that no one was cheating.
+Moss didn’t just watch over the games, though.
 He used the time he worked there to practice his poker and developed a really good strategy.

-Moss played at every WSOP from 1970 to 1995 and during that time he won 9 WSOP bracelets.
-He won 3 WSOP Main Events in 1970, 1971 and 1974.
+Johnny Moss played at every WSOP from 1970 to 1995 and during that time he won 9 WSOP bracelets.
+He won 3 WSOP Main Events in 1970, 1971, and 1974.
 His other bracelets came from Seven Card Stud and Ace to Five Draw events.

-He died in December 16, 1995 but his legend still lives on today.
+He died on December 16, 1995, but his legend still lives on today.

 “I learned how to play from my daddy and been playin’ cards since I was six or seven, just like the rest of these Texas boys.
 I can remember when I was a kid they’d be shootin’ craps out in the woods.
 They’d lay a four-by-four piece o’ plywood on the ground and you’d get 50 or 60 cars pulled up in there, people sittin’ round drinkin’ beer and throwin’ dice.
 At night they’d turn the car lights on and they’d go all weekend.”